What's New in JAWS 2019 Public Beta

-Thank you for participating in the JAWS 17 public beta test.
-This page provides all the necessary details that you need to know and at the end of the page, you will find links to download JAWS 17 Beta now.
+Thank you for participating in the JAWS 2019 public beta testing.
+This page provides all the necessary details that you need to know and at the end of the page, you will find links to download JAWS 2019 Beta now.
 Please take a few moments to review this information and take advantage of the beta report form link to provide Freedom Scientific your feedback during the public beta.

 - Download the JAWS public beta